nfadel21/nfadel21/README.md

 - 🎓 B.S. in Information Technology – *UMass Lowell* (Graduating Aug 2025)
 - 👩‍💻 *SheCodes Bootcamp* – Front-End & Full-Stack Development
 - 🎓 B.A. in International Studies – *University of Alabama*

 ---

-💡 **About Me**
-I’m transitioning from the legal field into tech, driven by a passion for logical problem-solving and building real-world solutions with code.
-I love working with **Python** and **C**, and I’m currently developing projects that reflect my growth as a developer.
-My background in law gives me strong organizational and communication skills—perfect for tech teamwork.

----